garbados/couchdb/share/doc/src/configuring.rst

 ::

     ; enable SSL support by uncommenting the following line and supply the PEM's below.
-    ; the default ssl port CouchDB listens on is 6984 ;httpsd = {couch_httpd, start_link, [https]}
+    ; the default ssl port Cloudant listens on is 6984 ;httpsd = {couch_httpd, start_link, [https]}

 Here uncomment the last line: